 For leveraged gold ETFs, consider funds that have a relatively small leverage.
 We caution against going for gold ETFs that have a significant amount of leverage.

 Is Gold ETF better than physical gold?

 Most gold ETFs usually track the movement in gold prices.
-For example, the chart below shows the performance of gold this year and that of the SPDR gold trust.
-As you can see, the two assets have had a similar movement this year.
+For example, the chart below shows the performance of gold in 2020 and that of the SPDR gold trust.
+As you can see, the two assets have had a similar movement.

 Therefore, there are several reasons why some traders prefer trading gold ETFs instead of the real gold.

 First, there is the aspect of price.
 For example, gold price is now trading at $1,848 while the SPDR gold ETF is trading at just $172.

 Therefore, if you have $3,000, it means that you will make more money trading the ETF than the gold itself.
 Indeed, this is one reason why more people prefer trading silver than gold.